 But on the whole, over time we've been doing our infinitesimal bit in bringing order from chaos, in making our corner of the universe more "good."

-We seem to be most effective at participating in this ongoing process when we follow Jesus's teachings — that is:
+We seem to be most effective at participating in this ongoing process when we follow Jesus's teachings — which of course originate in Judaism, as seen in the Hebrew Bible; that is to say:

-- When we seek the best for others as we do for ourselves.
+- when we seek the best for others as we do for ourselves ("love your neighbor as yourself");

-- When we strive to be ready for whatever might happen — including facing God, because we never know when that might happen.
+- when we strive to be ready for whatever might happen — including our own deaths, because we never know when that might happen.

-It's as though God has put us in place to serve as created co-creators, in Lutheran theologian Philip Hefner's phrase.
+It's almost as though a Builder has put us in place to serve as created co-creators, to use Lutheran theologian Philip Hefner's phrase.

-And perhaps from time to time he provides us with subtle nudges, in ways we don't understand.
-After all, our desires, to say nothing of our inspirations about how the world works, must come from somewhere.
+And perhaps from time to time this Builder provides us with subtle nudges, in ways we don't understand;.
+After all: Our desires and aspirations — to say nothing of our inspirations about how the world works — must come from somewhere, right?

-In part through humanity's ability to learn, the Creator seems to make use not just of our successes, but of our failures too, and even of our catastrophic screw-ups.
+In part through humanity's ability to learn, the Builder, if such there be, seems to make use not just of our successes, but of our failures too, and even of our catastrophic screw-ups.

 But by all indications, the finished product is going to be unimaginably wonderful.

-And for reasons I won't go into here, it's not unreasonable to think that the Builder will not simply dismiss us peremptorily when our work on his project is done.
+And for reasons I won't go into here, it's not unreasonable to think that our hypothetical Builder will not simply dismiss us peremptorily when our work on The Great Project is done.

 Maybe it's just me, but I find incredible joy in this.